willkim1126/Project-Foodie/README.md

 ### Problem Identification
 The goal of this prediciton problem is to predict number of minutes it takes to make a recipe based on the given ingredients and tags.
 Based on the ingredients and tags give, the model aims to predict the complexity of the recipe.
 In order to quantify the defintion of 'complexity' here, column 'minutes' was used as it is intuitive to say the longer it takes, more complex the recipe is.
 Looking at the number of ingredients, we can say that more ingredients mean its more complex to cook, affecting the response variable, minutes.
 Similarly, specfic tags can be related to recipe being more or less complex.

+### Evaluation Metric
+For model evaluation, Mean Square Error and R^2^ to evalute the model.
+Since the regression model predicts a continuous variable of cooking time, MSE would be a useful metric as it works well with for optimization in machine learning models.
+It will also penalize larger errors more heavily.
+R^2^ would also be a useful metric as it explains varaince in the data and also scale-independent.

 ## Base Model
 Again, the dataset needs further cleaning and preprocessing in order for model to achieve its intended purpose.